First let us begin this analysis with a clear explanation of what the gold silver ratio is.

 Stack and possibly swap between gold and silver accordingly.

-Potential Gold Silver Ratio Future Scenario Chart
+Gold Silver Ratio Future Potential Chart

 The following chart gives gold and silver price and ratio potentiality ahead.
 If you believe the price of gold will rise in the coming years, the following ellipses can help determine what the US dollar silver price could be per troy ounce with various gold silver ratio levels ranging from the current +80 ratio, past the 2011 peak of just above 30, all the way down to the multi-millennial average of 16.